-Elijah Anderson is the William K. Lanman, Jr. Professor of Sociology at Yale University.
+Elijah Anderson is the Sterling Professor of Sociology at Yale University.
 He is one of the leading urban ethnographers in the United States.
 His publications include Code of the Street: Decency, Violence, and the Moral Life of the Inner City (1999), winner of the

 Komarovsky Award from the Eastern Sociological Society; Streetwise: Race, Class, and Change in an Urban Community (1990), winner of the American Sociological Association’s Robert E. Park Award for the best published book in the area of Urban Sociology; and the classic sociological work, A Place on the Corner (1978; 2nd ed., 2003).
 Anderson’s most recent ethnographic work, The Cosmopolitan Canopy: Race and Civility in Everyday Life, will be published by WW Norton in March 2011.